pickhardt/Guiders-JS/README.md

 title: title of the guider
 width: (optional) custom width of the guider (it defaults to 400px)
 xButton: (optional) if true, a X will appear in the top right corner of the guider, as another way to close the guider
+customHTML: (optional) setting this param you can put your own html inside a guider
+closeOnClickOutside: (optional) if true, the guider will hide when clicking outside of it
 ~~~